Premium domain name: Their value and why they cost so much.

 But do remember and recognize that most premium domain owners expect you to state your buying price as an initial point, so be mindful to not low ball or insult the owner.

 Think about the game of monopoly and how it works.
-You either pay or be paid based on the premium value of land you own.
+Players make or receive rental payments based on the value of the land.

 Key parameters for determining the price of a premium domain name